 Organic and non-toxic personal care products and cosmetics have come a long way.
 Not only are the lipstick and polish colours vibrant, functional products like facial cleansers and deodorants work.
 There is no longer a need to compromise between looking good and feeling good about it.

 The use of essential oils which are anti-bacterial and anti-fungal is another way to go.
-Young Living’s Thieves Essential Oil and Thieves Household Cleaner are effective alternatives to commercial cleaners.
+Young Living’s Thieves Essential Oil and Thieves Household Cleaner are effective alternatives to mainstream commercial cleaners.
 Studies show that Thieves Essential Oil can purify the air of a variety of bacteria, including mould.

 Other considerations include boosting air quality with plants such as Peace Lily, Lady Palm, and Bamboo Palm.
 Plants help control humidity and purify the air of chemicals such as benzene, formaldehyde, and others common in indoor synthetic materials.
 Studies by NASA show that plants can reduce up to 85% of indoor air pollutants.
 This is good for both the home and workplace.